 Book yourself into 40-plus hours a week of sitting at your desk at the same time every day, and you might as well look for a full-time telecommuting gig instead of freelance work – or go back to the office.

 Freelancers hate to say no. Every time we do, it feels like turning down money.
 But setting boundaries isn't the same as saying you'll never be available again.
 As long as you do what you say you're going to do, and make accommodations for good clients now and then, you have every right to set your schedule and balance your client list as you see fit.

 The goal is to manage your time, not let your time manage you.

 Many freelancers feel strange talking to one client about their responsibilities to other clients.
-I think this is a mistake.
-If you're open with your clients about your other deadlines, you're more likely to come across as a businessperson who's trying to follow through on commitments, instead of an undedicated worker who's shirking a project.
+We think this is a mistake; if you're open with your clients about your other deadlines, you're more likely to come across as a business person who's trying to follow through on commitments, instead of an undedicated worker who's shirking a project.